List of ecoregions affected by woody plant encroachment: Brazil

-Wide-ranging woody encroachment is found in the Cerrado, a savannah ecosystem in central Brazil.
+Woody encroachment is widespread in the Cerrado, a savannah ecosystem in central Brazil.
 Studies found that 19% of its area, approximately 17 million hectares, show significant woody encroachment.
 A 40% increase in wood cover reduced the diversity of plants by about 30%.

-Among the researched causes are fire suppression and land use abandonment.
-Fire suppression is linked to Brazil's conservation policy that aims at deforestation in the Amazon, but achieves the limitation of fires also in the Cerrado.
-This ecological change is linked to the disturbance of ecohydrological processes.
-In some areas of the Cerrado, open grassland and wetlands has largely disappeared.
+Identified causes include fire suppression and land-use abandonment.
+Fire suppression is linked to Brazil's conservation policy that targets deforestation in the Amazon, but also limits fires in the Cerrado.
+Woody encroachment also disrupts ecohydrological processes.
+In encroached Cerrado wetlands, soil phosphorus and potassium concentrations were 62% and 50% lower, respectively, and cation saturation was reduced by 40%.
+In some areas of the Cerrado, open grassland and wetlands have largely disappeared.
+In Cerrado palm-swamp wetlands (veredas), woody encroachment reduced herbaceous-shrub species richness by 45%, while aboveground woody biomass was more than 300 times higher in encroached areas, increasing vegetation carbon stocks eightfold.

-A contributing factor to the loss of the natural Cerrado savanna ecosystem is the planting of monocultures, such as pine, for wood production.
+The planting of monocultures, such as pine, for wood production also contributes to the loss of the natural Cerrado savanna ecosystem.
 When pine is removed and plantations abandoned, areas turn into low-diversity forests lacking savanna species.
 A 20-year study found that woody encroachment led to reduced species diversity and richness.
-Also in the highland grassland of Southern Brazil, bush encroachment caused by land management changes is seen as a significant threat biodiversity, human wellbeing and cultural heritage in grassland ecosystems.
+Also in the highland grassland of Southern Brazil, bush encroachment caused by land management changes is seen as a significant threat to biodiversity, human wellbeing and cultural heritage in grassland ecosystems.

 Studies show that woody encroachment in the Cerrado has a significant impact on rodent species abundance, with positive effects for forest specialists and negative effects for grassland specialists.

-Research has been conducted on the effectiveness of controlled fires as a means to control woody encroachment.
+Controlled fires have been studied as a means to manage woody encroachment.